AbhijeetParida/Determining-Ductility-and-Brittleness-from-Charpy-Impact-Tests/README.md

 # OBJECTIVES :-

-1.Material Selection: You'll likely choose different materials (e.g., steel, aluminum) to analyze their ductile-to-brittle transition behavior.
+**Material Selection:** You'll likely choose different materials (e.g., steel, aluminum) to analyze their ductile-to-brittle transition behavior.

-2.Temperature Variation: Charpy tests are often conducted at various temperatures to pinpoint the ductile-to-brittle transition temperature (DBTT).
+**Temperature Variation:** Charpy tests are often conducted at various temperatures to pinpoint the ductile-to-brittle transition temperature (DBTT).
 This is the temperature at which a material's fracture behavior significantly changes.

-3.Data Analysis: The impact energy values obtained from the tests will be plotted against temperature.
+**Data Analysis:** The impact energy values obtained from the tests will be plotted against temperature.
 This helps visualize the transition and identify the DBTT.

-4.Fracture Surface Examination: Analyzing the fracture surfaces of the tested specimens can provide additional insights.
+**Fracture Surface Examination:** Analyzing the fracture surfaces of the tested specimens can provide additional insights.
 Ductile fractures typically exhibit a rough, shear-like appearance, while brittle fractures are often smooth and flat.

 ## Additional Considerations :-

-1.Standards: Following established testing standards like ASTM E23 is crucial to ensure accurate and reproducible results.
+**Standards:** Following established testing standards like ASTM E23 is crucial to ensure accurate and reproducible results.
-2.Impact Testing Machine: The Charpy test requires specialized equipment to deliver the standardized impact load.
+**Impact Testing Machine:** The Charpy test requires specialized equipment to deliver the standardized impact load.
-3.Safety Precautions: Proper safety protocols must be followed during sample preparation, testing, and handling fractured specimens.
+**Safety Precautions:** Proper safety protocols must be followed during sample preparation, testing, and handling fractured specimens.

 # CONCLUSION :-